Captain Horatio Hornblower: Box office

+Critical reception

 Bosley Crowther, critic for The New York Times, said it has "plenty of action ...
 It may be conventional action, routine in pattern and obviously contrived, with less flavor [of the books] in it than of the workshops of Hollywood.
 However, it should please those mateys who like the boom of the cannon and the swish of the swords."
-The movie premiered at the Radio City Music Hall.
 Bob Thomas said it "is excellent adventure stuff ... the dialogue and action can be stilted at times.
 But there is enough eye-catching excitement and color to offset that."
 TV Guide wrote that "Walsh's direction has no time to linger.
 Guy Green's camerawork and Robert Farnon's jolly score are helpful."